AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ---
 ### **Selecting option on mobile**

 On mobile, the 'Choose Collection' option in both add and edit recipe wasn't working as it should.
-There was an issue with selecting the options - you would select 'Fruity', but 'Mocktails' would highlight, as if there had been an upwas shift in the selection area.
+There was an issue with selecting the options - you would select 'Fruity', but 'Mocktails' would highlight, as if there had been an upwards shift in the selection area.

 ![Selecting bug](static/images/README/bugs/bug-06-code.PNG)

-Oringially the ```formSelect()```m function was placed above the ```dropdown()``` function, both of which were triggered by the 'Choose Collection' dropdown.
+Originally the ```formSelect()```m function was placed above the ```dropdown()``` function, both of which were triggered by the 'Choose Collection' dropdown.
 I know that the order of code matters so I tried to reorder them.

 ![Selecting bug](static/images/README/bugs/bug-06-code-fix.PNG)